 Employment law is a complex area for both employees and employers.
 On the employer side, Daniel assists employers with navigating the complex web of rules and regulations that govern their relationships with their employees.
 Daniel regularly drafts employment manuals, employment contracts, and non-competition/non-solicitation contracts.
 In addition, Daniel has helped employers enforce their rights against employees engaged in unfair and unlawful competition, including bringing cases on behalf of businesses to enforce non-competition/non-solicitation contracts, and to enjoin violations of the Uniform Trade Secrets Act and the common law duties of employee loyalty and good faith.
 Daniel also assists employees who have been treated unfairly.
-Daniel has successfully represented seamen in claims for unpaid wages and successfully negotiated severance agreements for employees whose jobs were unfairly terminated.
+Daniel represents seamen in claims for unpaid wages and negotiates severance agreements for employees whose jobs were unfairly terminated.

 Daniel represents businesses in general commercial matters, including business entity formation, commercial contract review, drafting and negotiation, preparation of corporate documents and policies including buy-sell agreements and shareholder agreements, transactions, corporate governance and fiduciary issues, and general commercial litigation.